mlflow/mlflow/docs/source/llms/transformers/large-models.rst

 Typically, when MLflow logs an ML model, it saves a copy of the model weight to the artifact store.
 However, this is not optimal when you use a pretrained model from HuggingFace Hub and have no intention of fine-tuning or otherwise manipulating the model or its weights before logging it.
 For this very common case, copying the (typically very large) model weights is redundant while developing prompts, testing inference parameters, and otherwise is little more than an unnecessary waste of storage space.

 To address this issue, MLflow 2.11.0 introduced a new argument ``save_pretrained`` in the :py:func:`mlflow.transformers.save_model()` and :py:func:`mlflow.transformers.log_model()` APIs.
 When with argument is set to ``False``, MLflow will forego saving the pretrained model weights, opting instead to store a reference to the underlying repository entry on the HuggingFace Hub; specifically, the repository name and the unique commit hash of the model weights are stored when your components or pipeline are logged.
-When loading back such a *refernce-only* model, MLflow will check the repository name and commit hash from the saved metadata, and either download the model weight from the HuggingFace Hub or use the locally cached model from your HuggingFace local cache directory.
+When loading back such a *reference-only* model, MLflow will check the repository name and commit hash from the saved metadata, and either download the model weight from the HuggingFace Hub or use the locally cached model from your HuggingFace local cache directory.

 Here is the example of using ``save_pretrained`` argument for logging a model